Marine shrimp farming: Economy

+Entries in italics indicate gross estimates in the FAO databases.
+Bolded numbers indicate some recognizable disease events.

 From top to bottom: pieces of the carapace of Litopenaeus vannamei; a harvested healthy L. vannamei of size 66 (17 g); a dead L. vannamei infected by the Taura syndrome virus (TSV).
 The color of healthy shrimp is determined by the color of the plankton, the type of soil at the pond bottom, and the additional nutrients used.
 The white color of the shrimp at the bottom is due to the TSV infection.

 Disease problems have repeatedly impacted the shrimp production negatively.
 Besides the near-wipeout of P. chinensis in 1993, there were outbreaks of viral diseases that led to marked declines in the per-country production in 1996/97 in Thailand and repeatedly in Ecuador.
 In Ecuador alone, production suffered heavily in 1989 (IHHN), 1993 (Taura), and 1999 (whitespot).
 Another reason for sometimes wild changes in shrimp farm output are the import regulations of the destination countries, which do not allow shrimp contaminated by chemicals or antibiotics to be imported.

 In the 1980s and through much of the 1990s, shrimp farming promised high profits.
 The investments required for extensive farms were low, especially in regions with low land prices and wages.
 For many tropical countries, especially those with poorer economies, shrimp farming was an attractive business, offering jobs and incomes for poor coastal populations and has, due to the high market prices of shrimp, provided many developing countries with non-negligible foreign currency earnings.
 Many shrimp farms were funded initially by the World Bank or substantially subsidized by local governments.

 In the late 1990s, the economic situation changed.
 Governments and farmers alike were under increasing pressure from NGOs and the consumer countries, who criticized the practices of the trade.
 International trade conflicts erupted, such as import bans by consumer countries on shrimp containing antibiotics, the United States' shrimp import ban against Thailand in 2004 as a measure against Thai shrimp fishers not using turtle excluder devices in their nets, or the "anti-dumping" case initiated by U.S. shrimp fishers in 2002 against shrimp farmers worldwide, which resulted two years later in the U.S. imposing antidumping tariffs of the order of about 10% against many producer countries (except China, which received a 112% duty).
 Diseases caused significant economic losses.
 In Ecuador, where shrimp farming was a major export sector (the other two are bananas and oil), the whitespot outbreak of 1999 caused an estimated 130,000 workers to lose their jobs.
 Furthermore, shrimp prices dropped sharply in 2000.
 All of these factors contributed to the slowly growing acceptance by farmers that improved farming practices were needed, and resulted in tighter government regulation of the business, both of which internalized some of the external costs that were ignored during the boom years.